 - Storing data

-In the default setting (without requester pays enabled), these costs are charged to the Google Billing Account that was used to create the bucket (the owner of the data, in other words).
+In the default setting (without requester pays enabled), these costs are charged to the Google Billing account used to create the bucket (the owner of the data, in other words).
 However, in some cases, data custodians will want to host data without being on the hook for every costly action taken in the bucket they are publicly hosting.

 When Requester Pays is enabled, the host of the data only pays for data storage.
 Other costs are charged to the user accessing the data.

 How to access Requester Pays data

 When you try to access data in a bucket or workspace that has Requester Pays enabled, Terra will alert you with one of the three following pop-up windows.
 The alert you will see depends on which options are available to you.

-If you have a Billing Project to which you can charge any costs you incur, you will see a pop-up with a drop-down menu allowing you to select a workspace.
+If you have a Terra Billing Project to which you can charge any costs you incur, you will see a pop-up with a drop-down menu allowing you to select a workspace.
 Costs will be charged to the workspace's Terra Billing project (via the associated Google project).